François Pouqueville: Youth: minister and revolutionary

 However, his renunciation of the cloth, Republican speeches, and open criticism of the papacy made him the target of resurgent royalists in Normandy.
 He went into hiding (probably in Caen) until the defeat in Quiberon by the army of the Republic led by Lazare Hoche of the royalist forces joined by Charette's chouans), as Bonaparte (nicknamed Captain Cannon) did at the Siege of Toulon, and later in Paris.

 When Pouqueville returned to Le Merlerault, the town's physician, Dr. Cochin, who had been his colleague at the college of Caen, took him on as student-surgeon.
 He then introduced him to his friend, professor Antoine Dubois of the Faculty of Medicine in Paris.
 Dubois was later the Empress Marie-Louise's doctor when she gave birth to Napoleon's only son, Napoleon II in 1811.

 In 1797, Pouqueville left Le Merlerault for Paris.
 The following year, Pouqueville was one of the surgeons who accompanied then-general Bonaparte's expedition to Egypt.
 This was a crucial decision that affected the rest of his life.

 Pouqueville embarked at Toulon with the ill-fated French Fleet under the command of Général Bonaparte as it sailed towards Egypt.
 On the way, he witnessed the taking of Malta, and he spent the days of the crossing to Alexandria teaching the French soldiers and sailors the vibrant lyrics of La Marseillaise, the new French national anthem.

-Bonaparte visiting the plague-stricken in Jaffa, by Antoine-Jean Gros.